 Sec.
-94-165. - COMMERCIAL CORRIDOR DESIGN REVIEW OVERLAY DISTRICT
+94-165.
+Commercial corridor overlay district.

-- (a) Intent and scope.
-The following standards are established to improve the appearance. quality, and function of commercial structures along key corridors of the community and is intended to enhance the safety of pedestrians, bicyclists, and motor vehicles traveling these corridors while enhancing the visual interest/appeal.
-These standards shall apply to new commercial, industrial, and mixed-use construction, renovations exceeding 50 percent of the equalized assessed value of the structure at the time of reconstruction/renovation, and additions or alterations that significantly change the exterior facade and penetrations of a building.
+(a) Intent and scope.
+The following standards are established to improve the appearance, quality, and function of commercial structures along key corridors of the community and is intended to enhance the safety of pedestrians, bicyclists, and motor vehicles traveling these corridors while enhancing the visual interest/appeal.

+These standards shall apply to any of the following:

+- (1) New commercial, industrial, and mixed-use construction; - (2) Renovations exceeding 50 percent of the equalized assessed value of the structure at the time of reconstruction/renovation; and - (3) Additions or alterations that significantly change the exterior facade and penetrations of a building.

 This does not include nonstructural repairs or ordinary maintenance repairs, such as internal and exterior painting, decorating, paneling and the replacement of doors and other nonstructural components.
-The property owner of an existing structure that is being remodeled or renovated for use as a commercial structure shall satisfy the requirements of this ordinance and obtain Planning Commission approval for building design and site plans as a condition of obtaining any rezoning or building permit.
-These regulations shall not apply to structures that have been approved by the City Council as a part of a developer's agreement or Planned Development District rezoning so long as the developer's agreement or rezoning was completed prior to issuance of a building permit.
-These regulations shall not apply to building renovations using the Secretary of Interior Standards for historic buildings. - (b) Scope of regulations.
-The regulations set forth in this ordinance when referred to in this chapter are the regulations for the Commercial Corridor Design Review Overlay District.
+The property owner of an existing structure that is being remodeled or renovated for use as a commercial structure shall satisfy the requirements of this ordinance for building design and site plans prior to obtaining a building permit.

+- (b) Scope of regulations.
+The regulations set forth in this ordinance when referred to in this chapter are the regulations for the commercial corridor overlay district.
 These regulations are not intended to interfere with, abrogate or annul any other rules or regulations of this chapter.
-Except as provided herein, if the commercial corridor design review overlay district imposes a greater restriction than the underlying zoning district regulations, the commercial corridor design review district regulations shall control. - (c) Boundaries of districts.
-The boundaries of the Commercial Corridor Design Review Overlay District shall consist of: - (1) 6th Street and a corridor along 6th Street which is one hundred fifty (150) feet north of the north right-of-way and one hundred fifty (150) feet south of the south right-of-way from Western Avenue to 34th Avenue; - (2) 20th Street South and a corridor along 20th Street South which is one hundred fifty (150) feet north of the north right-of-way and one hundred fifty (150) feet south of the south right-of-way, from Main Avenue to 34th Avenue; - (3) Main Avenue and a corridor one hundred fifty (150) feet east of the east right-of-way and west of the west right-of-way from the Railroad tracks to 32nd Street South; and
+Except as provided herein, if the commercial corridor overlay district imposes a greater restriction than the underlying zoning district regulations, the commercial corridor overlay district regulations shall control. - (c) Boundaries of districts.
+The boundaries of the commercial corridor overlay district shall consist of: - 6th Street and a corridor along 6th Street which is 150 feet north of the north right-of-way and 150 feet south of the south right-of-way from Western Avenue to 34th Avenue;

-(4) 22nd Avenue and a corridor one hundred fifty (150) feet east of the east right-of-way and west of the west right-of-way from 6th Street to 32nd Street South.
+- (2) 20th Street South and a corridor along 20th Street South which is 150 feet north of the north right-of-way and 150 feet south of the south right-of-way, from Main Avenue to 34th Avenue; - (3) Main Avenue and a corridor 150 feet east of the east right-of-way and west of the west right-of-way from 6th Street to 32nd Street South excluding the Brookings Commercial and Sexauer Historic Districts; and - (4) 22nd Avenue and a corridor 150 feet east of the east right-of-way and west of the west right-of-way from 6th Street to 32nd Street South.

-This design review overlay district is shown upon a map that is made a part of each overlay district by reference.
+This overlay district is shown upon a map that is made a part of each overlay district by reference.
 The map shall have the same force and effect as if it were fully set forth herein.